abhishekarya1/Hash-Define-myNotes/content/spring-boot/rx.md

 ```

 ### Reactive Data Sources
-For Reactive data sources, we can use any conventional database provider (H2, Postgres, etc) but instead of JDBC we use [R2DBC](https://r2dbc.io/) (Reactive Relational Database Connectivity).
+For Reactive data sources, we can use any conventional database provider (H2, Postgres, etc) but instead of JPA we use [R2DBC](https://r2dbc.io/) (Reactive Relational Database Connectivity).

+Do note that R2DBC doesn't support entity relationships (_@OnetoOne_, etc) as of yet, so it isn't a full replacement for JPA.

 The JPA and Driver dependency for the database provider will be slightly different than the normal ones:
 ```xml